m-lab/mlab-vis-pipeline/README.md

 This repository contains the required pipelines to transform the ndt.all table into a series of bigtable tables used by the RESTful API.

-There are two main components to this repo:
+There are two main components in this repo:

 1. `dataflow` - The pipelines constructed using Google's Dataflow.
 Written in Java
 2. `tools` - Python files for preparing data that we join with (like maxmind,